 It will happen in Newton Corner.
 The Lake.
 Newtonville.
 West Newton.
 Auburndale.
 Newton Lower Falls.
 Newton Upper Falls.
 And so on.

 If you thought the first wave of Newton tear-downs that eviscerated the stock of older, small single-family homes in the city was bad, wait until the new plan gets underway.
 Don’t think for a second that the vast majority of multifamily units under such a scheme would be built for anyone other than those who can afford, as 28 Austin puts it, “luxury boutique living.”
 The remaining working class and middle class households in the city of Newton will be pushed out, while the developer class will be left laughing all the way to the bank.
+(Update: This is no longer true per Mayor Fuller.
+Details below.)

 The Newton Villages Alliance got things right in its latest newsletter, noting: